 • 25.09.19- Nine Feet Tall seminar on Data and Analytics – Transforming Law Firms

 For more information about our events please visit our website and ensure that your colleagues are subscribed to our mailing list.

-31 May 2019
+31 July 2019